puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `manage_service`

 Boolean.
-Defaults to `true`
+Defaults to `true`.

 Specifies whether the corresponding service for the cluster member should be managed here or not.
 This uses the `websphere_cluster_member_service` type to do so.

 #### Type: websphere_app_server